ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 - The *look vectors* &#966 and &#952 describe the elevation and orientation angles of the sensor's look direction. *(optional)*
 - The *incidence angle* maps indicate the angle between the incident signal and the surface normal of either the terrain (local incidence angle) or the ellipsoid (ellipsoid incidence angle). *(optional)*
 - The *DEM* file gives the local terrain heights in meters, with a geoid correction applied. *(optional)*
-- The *water mask* file indicates coastal waters beyond 3 km from the shoreline.
+- The *water mask* file indicates coastal waters and large inland waterbodies beyond 3 km from the shoreline.
 Pixel values of 1 indicate land and 0 indicate water.
 This file is in 8-bit unsigned integer format.

 **Browse images** are included for the wrapped (color_phase) and unwrapped (unw_phase) phase files, which are in PNG format and are each 2048 pixels wide.